A place to Connect, Grow, and Serve

 In matters of governance, as opposed to operations, the Board is in charge, and in this respect the Board speaks with one voice.
 The authority of the Board does not reside in any individual Board member; it acts as a body or not at all.
 The members of the Board have all agreed to a covenant among themselves.

-Under the bylaws, the Board does not have authority over the religious affairs of the Church.
-The congregation has put the ministers in charge of the Church’s religious activities, and in this realm the ministers are accountable to the congregation.
-If a minister is called by the congregation, he/she may only be removed by a vote of the congregation at a meeting of the membership.
+Under the Church's bylaws, the Board does not have authority over the religious affairs of the Church.
+The congregation has put our ministers in charge of the Church’s religious activities, and that extends to all aspects of worship.
+Our ministers have freedom of the pulpit and in the community, and they are expected to express their faith, values, views, and commitments, and they are able to do so without fear or favor.
+Also, if a minister is called by the congregation, he/she may only be removed by a vote of the congregation at a meeting of the membership.

 The Board stays in dialogue and conversation with the congregation.
 One of the primary responsibilities of the Board is to keep this linkage strong and authentic.
 When voices within the congregation become audible, it is likely that those voices come from a segment of the congregation.
 The Board owes those voices its ear, but also owes the silent segments the recognition that one group may not represent everyone.

-The Board is also guided by the Church’s mission and purposes, and by our congregational covenant.
+The Board is also guided by the Church’s mission and values, and by our congregational covenant.

 The Treasurer, elected by vote of the congregation and under the direction of the Board of Trustees, is responsible for the proper receipt, accounting, management, and disbursement of Church funds within policies established for financial control and oversight.
 The Treasurer is responsible for protecting church assets, ensuring the maintenance of records, and submitting periodic reports to the Board.
 The Treasurer also submits a report at the Annual Meeting of the Congregation.